 The Code itself does not provide any further guidance on official capacity (but see development in case decisions in this area referred to below).
 However, there are circumstances when it is clear that the Code operates.
-These include any meetings of the authority, its executive or any of its committees or subcommittees.
+These include any meetings of the authority, its executive or any of its committees or sub-committees.
 Participating in such meetings plainly involves carrying out the business of the authority.
 When an elected member exercises powers delegated to them as a member of the authority's executive, or holds a surgery for residents of their ward, the member is clearly performing the business of the office to which they have been elected.
-Members' face-to-face dealings with officers about the business of the authority will almost always mean they are conducting the business of their office under paragraph 2(1)(a) of the Code.
+Members' face-to-face dealings with officers about the business of their office under paragraph 2(1)(a) of the Code.